 Brandishing a Gun in San Diego

 Imagine being accused of handling a firearm in an unsafe manner and now you have to defend yourself from a conviction that will have a serious impact on your life.
-In an addition to a 10-year gun ban you are looking at a minimum 90 days mandatory custody if you plead guilty to this charge.
+In addition to a 10-year gun ban you are looking at a minimum 90 days mandatory custody if you plead guilty to this charge.
 There is no alternative to custody because the Sheriff Department in San Diego does not allow CPAC or home detention if any firearm is used in the commission of the crime.
-It is important that you hire a criminal attorney in San Diego who will fight to make sure you avoid jail time and that this is not the consequences or outcome in your case.
+It is important that you hire a criminal attorney in San Diego who will fight to make sure you avoid jail time and that this is not the consequence or outcome in your case.
 There are lesser-included offenses and lesser-related offenses that have a significantly lesser impact on your life.

 Understanding the Second Amendment of the United States Constitution

 All citizens are guaranteed the right to keep and bear arms whenever they see fit.
 However, this right is in conflict with California State law, which always appears to be hindering our federal constitutional gun rights.
 Unlike the rest of the country, California has some of the harshest gun laws in the United States.
 Everyone should be able to equip him or herself whenever they deem it necessary to bear arms under the United States Constitution.
 This conflict between California state law and the Federal Constitution has been ongoing for many years even though there exists an assumption of reasonable handling of a gun to protect oneself against unreasonable threats.
-However in San Diego you are limited in the reasonableness of this federal constitutional right and can be prosecuted under penal code section 417 for brandishing a firearm.
+However, in San Diego, you are limited in the reasonableness of this federal constitutional right and can be prosecuted under penal code section 417 for brandishing a firearm.

 Understanding Penal Code Section 417

-Penal Code section 417 makes it clear that every person who, expect in self-defense, in the presence of any other person, draws or exhibits any deadly weapon or firearm in a rude, angry, or threatening manner may be prosecuted under this statute.
+Penal Code section 417 makes it clear that every person who, except in self-defense, in the presence of any other person, draws or exhibits any deadly weapon or firearm in a rude, angry, or threatening manner may be prosecuted under this statute.